Parithi/PatientList/README.md

 # Workflow

-   - Launch the app
+   - Launch the app.
-   - Wait for the data to get loaded from the network
+   - Wait for the data to get loaded from the network.
    - Once the data is loaded and saved to database, the list is populated with the data (10 items)
    - The user can search through the list by clicking the search button and entering the text.
 The data is searched by the name.
    - The user can also filter the data by name, gender and birthdate.